ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 their own memory and last until changed.
 Or when you call ^MemoryFree, you may pass either a single variable or a JSON structure on the call.
 Its value will be protected.
 The value is copied into stack space, the release occurs, and then the value is reallocated from the current full heap (now without the mark location). .

+And more recently provides `^memorygc` which copies data from heap to stack, and then copies back only the currently used data.

 The complex gc is an actual gc, where data is moved around and space gets recompacted after discarding trash.
 Normally facts consist of MEANINGS, and those dictionary entries know what facts refer to them.